When an eagle runs up roaming charges

 This week, one of our Steppe eagles is making news around the world.
-You see, our partners at the Russian Raptor Research and Conservation Network tagged this young eagle with a GPS data logger, known informally as a “tracker”, in the nest in which he was born.
+You see, ornithologists in Russia tagged this young eagle with a GPS data logger, known informally as a “tracker”, in the nest in which he was born.
 Known as Min, when it came time for him to migrate this year he set off from the Russian steppe grasslands to the south through Kazakhstan.

 Min, the wide-roaming Steppe eagle.
 Photo by Nirav Bhat.

 Trouble is, eagles are unpredictable – squirrel! – and can roam widely across international borders.
 Min was out of cellular range for the whole summer in Kazakhstan, and his tracker was unable to send any data until he came back into range in early October in Iran!
 Roaming prices in Iran mean that each message (12/day for a whole summer) cost the researchers 49 Russian rubles, or roughly 5 times the the price of the same message with Russia or Kazakhstan.
 This added up to over $110/day in roaming fees on this single eagle.
-RRRCN is tracking the winter peregrinations of 13 Steppe eagles at the present, across the Middle East and the Indian subcontinent, and these costs immediately ate up their meager budget.
-RRRCN ornithologist and The Altai Project partner Dr. Igor Karyakin said they even had to take out a loan to cover the short-term costs.
+Scientists are tracking the winter peregrinations of 13 Steppe eagles at the present, across the Middle East and the Indian subcontinent, and these costs immediately ate up their meager budget.
+The ornithologist said they even had to take out a loan to cover the short-term costs.

-“He was offline for a long time, and we were quite happy to get messages from him,” Igor said.
+“He was offline for a long time, and we were quite happy to get messages from him,” he reported said.
 “We had expected to hear from Min from Kazakhstan, but then he began transmitting all his summertime movements from Iran – and at an incredible cost.”

 Donate to directly support tagging and banding more eagles.